Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized sugar.

 Kamote cue is best eaten fresh.
 If you do have leftovers, you can reheat them in a pan over low heat to soften the sugar again.

-More Filipino Merienda Recipes to Try
+More Filipino Merienda to Try

 - Banana cue: Fried bananas coated in caramelized sugar.